-After competing at the Commonwealth Games in Australia, British Olympic swimmer Lizzie Simmonds and her boyfriend Tom hired a Wilderness Alpine 2 motorhome to travel around New Zealand’s South Island.
+After competing at the Commonwealth Games in Australia, British Olympic swimmer Lizzie Simmonds and her boyfriend Tom hired a Wilderness Alpine 2 (now called the Twin / King for 2) motorhome to travel around New Zealand’s South Island.

 Day 1: Christchurch to the West Coast